 Get in touch with us to find out what’s on offer.

 The University offers a large number of courses with direct links to real-world sustainability issues.
 Students can have the opportunity to conduct projects and get involved with practical sessions which consider the sustainability of University operations and how future developments can be shaped by sustainability considerations.

 - DXX4535 Research Planning and Communication: Work with real environmental data (Waste and Energy) from Bangor University buildings to develop research and analysis skills.
 Students complete a small project with conclusions and recommendations for the Campus Environmental Performance Team using a dataset of their choice.
 A scientific poster, practice note or briefing paper is produced.

 - DXX4524 Strategic Environmental Management: Staff from Campus Environmental Performance Team lead sessions based on their own expertise and work both within University and with other businesses, on Global Environmental Issues, Future Proofing and eco-design, Environmental Performance Indicators.
 Real data on the energy consumption of Bangor University buildings is used to teach energy auditing and assessments skills.

-- DXX4525 Green technologies: Assess the success of renewable technologies on the Bangor University estate in a practical session.
+- DXX4525 Green Technologies: Assess the success of renewable technologies on the Bangor University estate in a practical session.

-- DXX4518 Business Planning for Green Economies: Students develop business plans to target sustainability issues.
+- DXX4518 Business Planning for Green Economy: Students develop business plans to target sustainability issues.
 Recent students have created business plans for a wide range of projects including; renewable energy generation for Bangor University, recyclable coffee cups, environmental education, a vegan micro-brewery.